gnemtsov/ab-app/README.md

 AB-APP is a site of fictional "Scientific Research Institute of Sorcery and Wizardry" from the famous novel by Boris and Arkady Strugatsky "[Monday Begins on Saturday](https://en.wikipedia.org/wiki/Monday_Begins_on_Saturday)".
 AB-APP exposes the list of institute departments for authenticated users.
 It also allows to add and edit departments.

 AB-APP is deployed here: [d1v3l4fe3mshyi.cloudfront.net](http://d1v3l4fe3mshyi.cloudfront.net).
 It might not be the last version as we don't redeploy every time we push changes in the repo.
-Also, note that when visiting the link for the first time application may fail due to AWS Lambda cold start.
-Just be patient and reload the page several times.
+Also, note that when visiting the link for the first time application may load slowly.
+This is because of the lambda cold start.
+In production warm up dump requests should be used to keep your lambda in a warm state.

 ## Current status
 AB-APP is still under development. **It is not finished**!
 Feel free to experiment with it, but don't use it in production as is.